Key Takeaways

 Some athletes may want to focus on more than one target.
 Runners, for example, need to build endurance and stamina, but they also need to build strength in key lower body areas while building back strength and endurance.
 Paying attention to balance while working with target areas is important.

 Circuit training has emerged as one of the most popular forms of exercise right now.
-There many good reasons for this.
+There are many good reasons for this.
 First, circuit training is available to anyone.
 You do not need expensive equipment or expensive gym memberships to work out with a circuit training program.
 You can begin and carry through a complete circuit training workout in your own home using your body weight.

 Second, circuit training can target virtually any part of your body.
 Abs, upper body, leg strength—everything can be targeted and improved with circuit training.
 You can also perform circuit training for overall fitness and improved body composition.
 Building muscle, endurance, or even losing weight are all within reach of circuit training.